AndrewJanong/nayt-takehome/DESIGN.md

 # Filtering

-- **Substring match**: The consumer applies a simple substring search using `find()` against a configurable list of keywords.
-If the list is empty, all lines are accepted.
-This is deterministic, fast for moderate keyword counts, and avoids large dependencies.
+- **Substring match**: If the number of keywords is small (< 4), then consumer simple applies a simple substring search using `find()`.
+Otherwise, use Aho-Corasick algorithm to do string matching across many keywords efficiently.

 # Concurrency & Backpressure